KnollFrank/CarND-LaneLines-P1/writeup.md

 In order to draw a single line on the left and right lanes, I created a modified version of the `draw_lines(image, lines, ...)` function named `draw_left_lane_and_right_lane(image, lines, ...)`:
 - It first partitions the `lines` into two subsets: one for left lines and another one for right lines.
 A left line is defined to go from bottom left to top right having a negative slope (or infinity) and a right line goes from bottom right to top left and has a positive slope.
-- Then for each of the subsets (left line subset and right line subset) I fitted a least squares linear regressor (`LinearRegression` from _sklearn_) to all the line endpoints of the subset, resulting in a line best approximating all the line endpoints of the subset.
+- Then for each of the subsets (left line subset and right line subset) I fitted a least squares linear regressor (`LinearRegression` from _sklearn_) to the line endpoints of the lines of the subset, resulting in a line best approximating the line endpoints of the lines of the subset.
 This best approximating line is defined to be the lane line which is then drawn onto the `image`.

-### 2. potential shortcomings with the current pipeline
+### 2. Potential shortcomings with the current pipeline

 #### Imprecise
 Lane lines are not precisely recognized, which can be seen in the image below where the right red line is not drawn over the white lane line near the bottom of the image:<br> ![](test_images_output_improved/solidYellowCurve.png)